-Deleting a category does not delete posts assigned to that category.
-Instead, any posts that were assigned to deleted categories will be reassigned to the WordPress default category (see further below).
+Removing a category does not delete posts assigned to that category.
+Instead, any posts assigned to deleted categories will be reassigned to the WordPress default category (this is covered further below).

 You can delete WordPress categories individually, or in bulk.

-To delete a specific category, place your mouse over the category you want removed and a menu will display containing various options.
-Click the ‘Delete’ link to delete the category from your list …
+To delete categories individually, hover over the category you would like to delete and a menu will display containing various options.
+Click the ‘Delete’ link to remove the category from your list …

-A window will pop up in your browser asking you to confirm the deletion.
-Click OK to permanently delete the item, or Cancel to stop …
+A message will appear asking you to confirm the deletion.
+Click OK to go ahead, or Cancel to stop …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your site containing a large number of categories (e.g. product manufacturers), and you want to reduce the number of categories by assigning your imported posts to a fewer number of categories.
-If there are too many categories to delete one at a time, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing many different categories (e.g. an e-commerce catalog), and you want to consolidate posts to a single category.
+If you have too many categories to delete individually, this is where the bulk delete feature can be useful.

-Important: Make sure that any posts that will be affected by deleting categories have been reassigned to an existing or new category.
-For more details on reassigning categories in posts, go to this tutorial: How To Edit And Delete Posts
+Important: Make sure that any posts that will be affected when categories are removed have been reassigned to an existing or new category.
+For more details on how to reassign post categories, go to this tutorial: Editing And Deleting A Post

-To bulk delete categories, click on the main check box next to the ‘Name’ column title.
-This will select all category listings on the page.
+To delete multiple categories, click the main checkbox in the header row.
+This will select all category items .

-Next, go through the list and deselect any categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the checkbox next to the item.
+Next, go through the list and untick the box next to any categories that you DO NOT want to delete.
+Select/deselect categories by toggling on the checkbox next to the item.

-Once you have selected all of the items you would like to delete, select the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu …
+After selecting all the categories to be deleted, select ‘Delete’ from the ‘Bulk Actions’ pulldown menu …

-(Select ‘Delete’ from the ‘Bulk Actions’ drop-down menu)
+(Choose ‘Delete’ from the ‘Bulk Actions’ drop down menu)

 The selected categories will be deleted …

-In your ‘Categories’ screen, locate the item that you would like to edit, then hover over the category name, and click the ‘Edit’ link …
+In your ‘Categories’ table, find the category item to be edited, then place your mouse over the category name, and click Edit …

-This brings up the ‘Edit Category’ screen.
-Make changes in the category fields, and click Update to save your new changes …
+This brings up the ‘Edit Category’ section.
+Make changes in the category fields, and click Update to save your changes …

-Modifying the category slug will change the URL of posts assigned for that category.
-This can lead to “page not found” errors when visitors click on links pointing to posts that have already been indexed by search engines.
+Modifying the category slug will change the URL of posts published under that category.
+This can lead to “page not found” errors when visitors click on links to posts that have already been indexed by search engines.

-For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.
+For this reason, we strongly recommend investing time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.

-All posts must be assigned to categories in WordPress.
+All posts must be assigned to a category in WordPress.
 If you do not assign a post to a category, WordPress will assign your post to a default category called “Uncategorized” …

 The default category cannot be deleted.

-Publishing posts under the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more relevant to your visitors and better for search engines too.
+Instead of publishing unassigned posts as “uncategorized”, let’s make the category a little more meaningful to your users and optimized for search engines too.

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the main topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …
+Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to your site users and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to your visitors and search engines)

-Now, when new posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when posts are published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Note: The site used in the example above has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-To learn how to set up search engine-friendly URLs on your site, see this tutorial: Changing Your WordPress Permalinks
+Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+To learn how to set up search engine-friendly URLs on your site, see this tutorial: Configuring WordPress Permalinks

-Let’s take a look at some of the additional features of categories:
+Let’s take a look at some of the additional features of post categories:

-Every post in WordPress must be filed under one or more categories.
-WordPress lets you assign multiple categories to a post …
+In WordPress, posts must be published under one or more categories.
+This means that you can assign multiple categories to a post …

 If you use a plugin like Yoast SEO, you can specify which of your categories is the primary category …

-Posts are grouped together under categories, making it easier for your visitors to find topic-related content.
+Posts are grouped together into categories, making it easier for your visitors to find related content.

 You can display categories in your posts …

-Clicking on the category links opens a category archive page containing other category-related posts (see below).
+Clicking on the category links will open an archive page containing other related content (see below).

 Managing your categories is important.
-Depending on the number of posts and categories published on your site, you can end up with a really long category menu …
+Depending on how many posts and categories are published on your site, you can end up with a really long list of categories …

-If you have many categories on your site, you can save space on your sidebar by selecting the drop menu option in your ‘Categories’ widget settings …
+If you plan to use many categories on your site, you can save space on your sidebar by listing categories using a dropdown menu …

-For a detailed tutorial about adding and configuring sidebar widgets here: How To Add And Configure Widgets In WordPress
+We have written a detailed tutorial about adding and configuring sidebar widgets here: How To Add And Configure Widgets In WordPress

-When a visitor selects a category from the menu …
+When a visitor selects a category from the drop-down menu …

-… An archive page displays posts in that category …
+… An archive page displays all posts published for that category …

 Post Categories – Useful Tips